avillareal98/myfirstgame/README.md

+# Minesweeper

-Minesweeper made by Carl Villa-Real
+A 2D Puzzle game made by Carl Villa-Real using C Raylib API

 # How to Access the Minesweeper Game